joshgreenwald/copilotbuilder-workshop/README.md

 7. Click **Save**
 8. Edit the copilot you just created
-9. In the *Explain what your Copilot will do and other rules you'd like it to follow* section, add the text from the "recipe copilot rules.txt" file
+9. In the *Explain what your Copilot will do and other rules you'd like it to follow* section, add the text from the **recipe copilot rules.txt** file
+10. Click **Save Prompt**

 ### Database query script